2022-2023 Pathways to Online Teaching Excellence Course Reviews

 Once you have filled in a comment box with information click the green check mark next to it.
-This will help make sure the information does not disapear if technology fails or the electricity goes out.
+This will help make sure the information does not disappear if technology fails or the electricity goes out.
 Save each answer as you go but do not submit until you are ready.

 It is important to give lots of rich details in your self-review.
-Provide narrative expanations, link to evidence in the course, and examples of practices.
+Provide narrative explanations, link to evidence in the course, and examples of practices.
 You know your course best, you know where the materials and evidence are in your course so do not let the reviewer guess.
 Provide information that will guide reviewers to the evidence in your course.